Everyone

 • providing training on the policies or procedures.

-The relevant union should also have a copy.
+The relevant should also have a copy.

 It’s a good idea to add a version number and date to each policy or procedure so employees know which is the current version.